anamikagupta17/Django/readme.txt

 ModelForm: get rid of writing data 2 times(forms.py,models.py) : remove redendency (when we need same data in form which we wanted to insert)

+*for updating data in model form we can create instance  and update data pi=Student.objects.get(pk=1) : model class object fm=StudentRegistration(request.POST,instance=pi) #instance for update